Introduction

 The environment represents the context within which LabMaestro operates.
 It lists the physical devices that LabMaestro recognizes, including displays and VPixx hardware, along with their current settings.

-For projects that need particular devices with specific settings to function properly, you can seamlessly integrate these devices into *.lm files.
+For projects that require specific devices with particular settings to function properly, you can seamlessly integrate them into *.lm files.
 Once added, LabMaestro adds all devices and settings to project components and verifies them during the Pre-Launch Validation phase.

 For more information on VPixx hardware integration, please see this page.